The Commonplace

 0.03

 Current regulations fall short in effectively protecting children in an evolving digital landscape; there are persistent gaps and a growing need for internationally coordinated approaches.
-Governance And Regulation negative medium effectiveness and comprehensiveness of existing legal/regulatory frameworks for online child safety (qualitative/legal analysis)
+Governance And Regulation negative effectiveness and comprehensiveness of existing legal/regulatory frameworks for online child safety (qualitative/legal analysis)

 current regulations fall short in protecting children; need for internationally coordinated approaches